-Boyle is serving a two-year prison sentence at Fort Sill, Okla., after which he is to be kicked out of the Army with a bad-conduct discharge.
+Boyle is serving a 2-year prison sentence at Fort Sill, Okla., after which he is to be kicked out of the Army with a bad-conduct discharge.

 Boyle's family learned of the decision from the office of Rep. Tim Bishop (D-Southampton), which had made several inquiries regarding the status of Boyle's petition for the post-trial inquiry.

 Fran Boyle began pressing for the inquiry after receiving an e-mail from a colleague of her son.
 The soldier's e-mail said a juror told him that other jurors had ignored the judge's instructions and had come to the trial "with their own agenda."

 In a 6-3 split permitted under military law, the jury found Boyle guilty of choking to death Pfc.
 Luke Brown, of Fredericksburg, Va., outside a bar near the base while Boyle and several other soldiers tried to get him to return to base.

 Boyle had told Army investigators he was only trying to subdue the 250-pound soldier, who others testified had become violent after consuming more than a half-bottle of vodka and several energy drinks.

 During the trial soldiers testified that the Army teaches how to choke someone into submission and that soldiers are warned during safety briefings never to leave intoxicated buddies behind after a night of drinking.